luigilangella/milestone-project-4/README.md

 ## UX

 This website is for everyone that wants to browse and buy something on-line.
 The website is extremely versatile as you can fully customise the catalogs of products or services to offer to the user and the interface provides an easy way to view / add to cart / pay for the products and quantity chosen.
 An authentication system allows the user to securely shop and pay for the products.
+The social links in the footer of the app are for demonstrative purpose only and they will not redirect the user but can be pointed to a link if needed.

 - As a food shopper i want to be able to browse the products by category so that i can narrow the search and save time.
 - As a returning customer i want to be able to leave comments on the products that i have tried.